luciano-zimermann/animated-rain/README.md

 # animated-rain

+A simple CSS project made with CSS to do an animated rain

+# Tasks

-Project about an animated rain made with CSS
+A little animation made with CSS to simulate a rain

+# Icons

+:sweat_drops: